Our Top Highlights in Kuching

 Escape from Borneo

-That sounds more dramatic than it is.
-I was bitten by a tick that I had to have removed at the hospital.
+And then suddenly, we had to escape from Borneo!
+OK, that sounds more dramatic than it is, but I was bitten by a tick and had to have removed at the hospital.
 But the spot where the bite was looked infected.
 So, we decided to go back to Kuala Lumpur to get another opinion.
 And this is the reason why we rushed out of Borneo and weren’t able to travel further.

 Many other sites, such as the Sarawak Cultural Village as well as other places on the island have been postponed to a later time.